History of the Central African Republic: Ange-Félix Patassé

-Bozizé
+François Bozizé

 On 28 May 2001, rebels stormed strategic buildings in Bangui in an unsuccessful coup attempt.
 The army chief of staff, Abel Abrou, and General François N'Djadder Bedaya were killed, but Patasse retained power with the assistance of troops from Libya and rebel FLC soldiers from the DRC led by Jean-Pierre Bemba.

 In the aftermath of the failed coup, militias loyal to Patassé sought revenge against rebels in many neighborhoods of the capital, Bangui.
 They incited unrest which resulted in the destruction of homes as well as the torture and murder of opponents.

 Patassé came to suspect that General François Bozizé was involved in another coup attempt against him, which led Bozizé to flee with loyal troops to Chad.
-In March 2003, Bozizé launched a surprise attack against Patassé, who was out of the country.
+In March 2003, François Bozizé launched a surprise attack against Patassé, who was out of the country.
 This time, Libyan troops and some 1,000 soldiers of Bemba's Congolese rebel organization failed to stop the rebels, who took control of the country and thus succeeded in overthrowing Patassé.
-On 15 March 2003, rebels moved into Bangui and installed their Bozizé, as president.
+On 15 March 2003, rebels moved into Bangui and installed their François Bozizé, as president.

 Patassé was found guilty of major crimes in Bangui.
 CAR brought a case against him and Jean-Pierre Bemba to the International Criminal Court, accusing them both of multiple crimes in suppressing one of the mutinies against Patasse.

 Bozizé's won the 2005 presidential election, and his coalition was the leader in the 2005 legislative election.

 2003–2007: Bush War

-After Bozizé seized power in 2003, the Central African Republic Bush War began with the rebellion by the Union of Democratic Forces for Unity (UFDR), led by Michel Djotodia.
+After François Bozizé seized power in 2003, the Central African Republic Bush War began with the rebellion by the Union of Democratic Forces for Unity (UFDR), led by Michel Djotodia.
 This quickly escalated into major fighting during 2004.
 The UFDR rebel forces consisted of three allies, the Groupe d'action patriotique pour la liberation de Centrafrique (GAPLC), the Convention of Patriots for Justice and Peace (CPJP), the People's Army for the Restoration of Democracy (APRD), the Movement of Central African Liberators for Justice (MLCJ), and the Front démocratique Centrafricain (FDC).

 In early 2006, Bozizé's government appeared stable.

 On 13 April 2007, a peace agreement between the government and the UFDR was signed in Birao.
 The agreement provided for an amnesty for the UFDR, its recognition as a political party, and the integration of its fighters into the army.
 Further negotiations resulted in an agreement in 2008 for reconciliation, a unity government, and local elections in 2009 and parliamentary and presidential elections in 2010.
 The new unity government that resulted was formed in January 2009.